bcgov/bctw-api/DEV_SETUP_2022.md

 #### Note the double `bctw-api\bctw-api` folder!!!

 - Make sure the `oc` executable is already in the **{source_folder}\bctw-api\bctw-api\\** folder or the **_build will fail_**.
-- Open a Command Prompt (administrator privileges not needed).

 ## Login to Openshift using OC Command Line Tools (Every Time)

 #### This grants access to the pods on Openshift, needed for Port Forwarding

-1. In a WSL or Command Prompt, change into the following directory which contains the OC executable:
+1. In a WSL Terminal or Command Prompt, change into the following directory which contains the OC executable

 ```
   cd {source_folder}\bctw-api\bctw-api